tizoc/shen-scheme/README.md

 #<undef>

 ```

-Note that the `scm.` prefix is still required, because Scheme functions have been imported inside the Shen environment with an `scm.` prefix, and all compiled code runs inside this environment.

 Because Scheme functions can have variable numbers of arguments and the code passed to `scm.` is not preprocessed, any imported function that is intended to support partial application has to be wrapped with a `defun`: